GSA/openacr/CONTRIBUTING.md

 Any GSA team member should be able to make a branch of the site and submit a pull request.
 Doing so will also generate a preview URL we can use to inspect your changes.
 Please do not submit a pull request from a fork of the site, because that does not permit us to inspect your changes.

-Because new blog posts are published several times a week, we use several branches to manage parallel work in a predictable way:

 - Submit **new design work, content changes, and features** as pull requests to the `dev` branch.
 This will allow us to test and review batches of changes before deploying them.

 **The `master`, `staging`, and `production` branches are protected.** Only administrators of the repo can push directly to those branches.